conradakunga/BlogCode/README.md

 # August 2023

+**18 Aug 2023** [Defining Relationships With Enum Attributes For Enum Values In C#](https://www.conradakunga.com/blog/enum-attributes-for-enum-values-in-c/) - How to use attributes to enforce relationships between `Enums`

 **8 Aug 2023** [Tip - Using JsonSerializationOptions With Refit](https://www.conradakunga.com/blog/tip-using-jsonserializationoptions-with-refit/) - how to control the serialization and deserialization of objects when using Refit

 # July 2023